Canton Presbyterian's Response to the Covid-19 Pandemic

 We keep them healthy.

 As disciples, each of us can stay in close contact with our neighbors.
 Pray.
 Call.
 Text.
 Skype.
 FaceTime.
 Cook for each other.
-Whatever works, whatever we need, we will care for each other, especially those who are most vulnerable and isolated.
+Whatever works, whatever we need, we care for each other, especially those who are most vulnerable and isolated.

 As Christians, we trust God, we listen to and learn from scientists, we care for each other, and we plan for the long term.